Find us at Gist Hall 114, M-F 9am to 4pm

 Call us at 707.826.3341

-Consider taking courses that are interesting to you.
-By choosing general education courses carefully, you can gain insight into majors that may prove to be the one for you.
+Take courses that are interesting to you.
+Choose your General Education (GE) courses carefully, as they can help you gain insight into majors that meet your interest.

 When you have decided on a new major you will need to complete a Major Change form.
 The form is available at the Office of the Registrar (Student Business Services Building 133) or online (http://pine.humboldt.edu/registrar/forms/).